 “I dunno man, I mean.
 I’m not actually seeing a whole lot of differences, you know?”

-Stiles makes a face, chest fluttering strangely when Derek’s gaze seems to skate past the window.
+Stiles makes a face, chest fluttering strangely when Derek’s gaze seems to skate toward the window.
 He shakes the feeling, focusing his attention back where he needs it: on his dad, and the wolf prowling toward him.

 He stares down at his dad’s sleeping form.